dominicstop/react-native-ios-context-menu/README.md

     menuTitle: 'ContextMenuViewSimpleExample04',
     menuItems: [{
       // a menu action config item (i.e. a `MenuAction` object)
-      // but we set an optional property called `menuAttributes`
+      // but we set an optional property called `menuAttributes`.
       // we set the `menuAttributes` to `disabled` which will prevent
-      // this menu action item to selected/pressed actionKey     : 'key-01',
+      // this menu action item from being selected/pressed actionKey     : 'key-01',
       actionTitle   : 'Disabled Action',
-      menuAttributes: ['disabled'] // disable this menu action
+      menuAttributes: ['disabled'] // <- disable this menu action
       icon: {
         iconType : 'SYSTEM',
         iconValue: 'folder',